DarkFlippers/unleashed-firmware/documentation/FAQ.md

 ## I installed Unleashed firmware and now my mobile app doesn't connect to flipper ( OR I changed flipper device name and my mobile app now doesn't connect to flipper )

   1. Click Forget flipper in mobile app
-  2. Open your phone settings - bluetooth, find flipper - if it present here - open its options and click forget device
+  2. Open your `phone settings - bluetooth`, find flipper - if it present here - open its options and click forget device
-  3. On flipper itself open Settings -> Bluetooth -> Forget all devices -> and confirm
+  3. On flipper itself open `Settings -> Bluetooth -> Forget all devices` and confirm
-  4. Make sure your flipper has bluetooth ON and open Mobile app and pair it to flipper
+  4. Make sure your flipper has bluetooth `ON` and open Mobile app and pair it to flipper
   5. Done

 ## My desktop (pin, favourites, etc..) (or other) settings was reset to default after update, what to do?